Documentation

 Pre-requisites

-Create site within organization
+Create your first site

-curl -X POST https://admin.hlx.page/config/{org}/sites/{site}.json \
+curl -X PUT https://admin.hlx.page/config/{org}/sites/{site2}.json \

 -H 'content-type: application/json' \